reelaacn/Minimalism_singbox_vmess_only/README.md

 # tun_fakeip
 ```
-This is a python script that supports creating "single-box for Android" profiles, you'll love it.
+This is a python script that supports creating "sing-box for Android" profiles, you'll love it.
 ```
 # How to use:
 ```